3mcd/javelin/docs-src/content/ecs/filtering.md

 ### Changed

-The `changed` filter excludes entities whose components haven't changed since the entity was last encountered by the filter in a query.
+The `changed` filter excludes entities whose components didn't change last tick.
+For a component to be eligible for filtering by `changed`, it must be modified using an observed copy returned by `world.getObservedComponent`.
+This is discussed in more detail in the [Change Detection](/ecs/change-detection) chapter.

 ```typescript
 import { changed, query } from "@javelin/ecs"